 Public Library Statistics

-In February 2016, the Alberta Public Library Administrators Council (APLAC) collected and compiled a list of places offering free library cards
+In early 2016, the Alberta Public Library Administrators Council (APLAC) collected and compiled a list of places offering free library cards (updated June 2, 2016).

 The 2014 Statistics are a result of the compilation of the data from the 2014 Annual Report as completed by Alberta's library boards.

 - 223 municipal library boards responsible for serving Albertans.

 - Seven regional library systems serving 212 library boards, 307 municipalities, and 270 library service points.